-First published April 2005
+First published April 2005.
+Revised and reprinted May 2010.

 Note: This publication replaces an earlier version titled "Environmental Code of Practice for Road Construction and Maintenance Works" which should not be used or referred to.

 National Library of Australia Cataloguing-in-Publication data: Environmental care, guidelines for road construction, and maintenance, roadside vegetation.